4 Reasons Why Hot Water is Coming Out of Your Cold Faucet

 Plumbing often needs to fit in tight places.
 So, it’s normal for hot and cold water lines to run parallel and close to each other on the way to the faucet.
 However, if they’re too close, the heat of the hot water pipe could be affecting the cold water line.

 Reason 2: Heat transfer for ventilation ducts

-If your forced-air heating system is running, the metal surface of the ventilation ducts could be warm to the touch.
-If your cold water pipe is in contact or close to the ductwork, then some of that heat could transfer to the water line.
+Your forced-air heating system may cause the metal surfaces of your ventilation ducts to be warm to the touch.
+It is possible for some of that heat to transfer to your cold water pipe if it is in contact with or close to the ductwork.

 Reason 3: Thermostat isn’t working properly